8 interesting facts about winter

 3. Coldest temperature recorded in winter

-The coldest temperature ever recorded during a UK winter was -27.2 °C which was recorded in the village of Braemar in the Scottish Highlands.
+The coldest temperature ever recorded during a UK winter was -27.2 °C, which has been recorded 3 times.
+It was twice recorded in the village of Braemar, on 11 February 1895 and again on 10 January 1982, and once in Altnaharra on 30 December 1995.
+Both sites are in the Scottish Highlands.

 4. The winter of 1963